Robust stabilization of polytopic systems via fast and reliable neural network-based approximations: Introduction

 \section{Introduction}

-\IEEEPARstart{P}{\lowercase{olytopic}} linear systems represent a widely adopted family of multiple models able to capture structural uncertainties and parameter-varying or nonlinear dynamics, while maintaining a flavour of mathematical tractability for their analysis and control design \cite{MurJoh97,blanchini2015set}.
-The presence of operational and physical constraints acting both on the control and state variables, however, greatly complicate the feedback stabilization problem while compromising the closed-loop performance of the underlying system.
+Embodying a suitable compromise between model expressiveness and mathematical tractability, polytopic linear systems represent widely employed modelling paradigms able to capture structural uncertainties and parameter-varying dynamics \cite{MurJoh97}.
+Their analysis and control design, however, is frequently complicated by the presence of operational and physical constraints acting both on the control and state variables, thus possibly compromising the closed-loop performance of the system at hand.